PoopCoEnterprises/FunnyWarsTheMovie/README.md

-This repository contains the assets of the cancelled "Funny Wars: The Movie"
+This repository contains the assets of the cancelled "Funny Wars: The Movie"~~, including things barely even seen by the cast members~~